Embroidery needles for perfect results

 Tips & tricks for best embroidery results

-How to set embroidery needles
+How to properly set round shank embroidery needles

 It is very important to always set the needle correctly.
 Using a magnet positioned on the tip of the needle can help.
 You'll find a groove on the needle for orientation.
 This groove should face the front with 5 degrees to the right so the looper can easily grab the thread.